-In this call recording, Simon Quick CIO, Christopher Moore, Head of Investment Research, Wayne Yi, and Head of Financial Planning, Bill Lalor, discuss the market downturn in light of the coronavirus.
+In this call recording, Simon Quick CIO, Christopher Moore, Head of Investments, Wayne Yi, and Head of Financial Planning, Bill Lalor, discuss the market downturn in light of the coronavirus.
 Please feel free to reach out to us with any questions.

 The below transcript was produced using a transcription software and may not be verbatim.
 Please refer to the video recording for exact phrasing or increased clarity.